 - MULTI USE HAZARDS - A few holes, (7) and especially (8 thru 10) bring other park patrons into play.
 My group had to ask people to move on (9).
 On (10), cars will come into play on the right.

 - FORGIVENESS - The back nine is still rough around the edges in spots.
 The city recently came through and removed many of the small shrubs.
 It will be sometime till all the rough edges get smoothed out.
 Newer players may not entirely enjoy this portion of the course at first, but it will make them a better player.

 - LAYOUT FLOW - A few flow issues.
 There are several locations where you'll need to traverse to the next tee via the next hole's mid fairway and backtracking.
 This is especially prevalent on back to back holes (15 and 16) It could cause minor flow problems or hazards when smaller groups reach larger groups.

-- UNIQUENESS - A touch below average, but for courses I've scored this low, about average.
+- UNIQUENESS - A bit below average.
 To start, the contrasting nines of heavily wooded versus open.
-Several tunnel shots and a couple loosely defined left breaking pockets.
+Several tunnel shots and a couple loosely defined left breaking pockets to hit.
 For those that max out at around 400 or shorter, there will be a few open bomber holes.
 As for missing variety items, no par 4's or 5's, no doglegs, no water and no elevation.

 - DIFFICULTY - I think a rec player should be able to crack par here from time to time, so the challenge is going to be fairly light for an advanced player.
 For those that live in the area, DeFunk Disco is easier than the ChainDragon's back tees and Boggy.
 However, its more challenging than Morgan, Ferry and ChainDragon's front tees.
 If you're looking for a more challenging course, I'd recommend Anderson Pond or better yet, driving to Tally.